reportportal/client-javascript/README.md

     console.dir(error);
 });
 ```

-### timeout (30000ms) on axios requests
-There is a timeout on axios requests.
-If for instance the server your making a request to is taking too long to load, then axios timeout will work and you will see the error "Error: timeout of 30000ms exceeded".

 ### startLaunch
 startLaunch - starts a new launch, return temp id that you want to use for all of the items within this launch.